Northern Ribbon Snake

 Juvenile Characteristics:

-Newborns average 6.3 – 9.4” in length and are colored like adults.
+Newborns range from 6.3 – 9.4” in length with similar coloration as adults.

 Scale Count: